 If you’re looking to rent a ramp to load or unload a moving truck, this article is not the right place for you.
 Our suggestion is to contact UHaul or Home Depot as they do rent moving ramps on a short term basis.

 In this article we discuss the opportunities and alternatives to rent a forklift ramp to load or unload a trailer, container or to provide vehicular access to an elevated loading dock.

-If you’re reading this blog post, you probably don’t own a yard ramp.
+If you’re still reading this blog post, you probably don’t own an industrial yard ramp.
 But you’re probably in desperate need to rent one, and fast.
 If that’s the case, read on!
 We’re here to help.

 Do I Really Need to Rent a Yard Ramp?

 The first question you should ask is, “Do I really need a yard ramp?”
 In most cases, a yard ramp serves as a mobile loading dock.
 If your cargo requires the use of a forklift, and you don’t have a loading dock, then you need a yard ramp.
 Alternatively, if you’ve got a raised loading dock, and want the ability to drive vehicles up and onto the factory or warehouse floor, then you need a yard ramp.

 Yard ramps are the beasts of burden in the commercial transport and warehousing industry.
 They’re designed to handle three times the capacity of a forklift.
 As a result, even the least capable yard ramps, with a load rating of 16,000 pounds, can safely support a forklift and two and a half tons of payload.
 That’s the equivalent of a forklift carrying a Ford F-150 from the ground into a trailer with hundreds of pounds of capacity to spare!